 Many people are surprised to find their once-clear skin disrupted by spider-like veins on their cheeks or around their nose.
-Broken capillaries may catch you off-guard, but we can remove them using vascular laser treatments or IPL procedures at our Sydney cosmetic clinic.
+Broken capillaries or red spots may catch you off-guard, but we can remove them using vascular laser treatments or IPL procedures at our Sydney cosmetic clinic.

 What Treatments Remove Broken Capillaries?

-The Manse Clinic uses Laser Genesis™ or intense pulsed light (IPL), or a vascular laser, e.g., the Excel V laser.
+The Manse Clinic uses Laser Genesis™ or intense pulsed light (IPL), or a vascular laser, e.g., the Excel V laser or a radiofrequency device.
 Laser Genesis gently heats the skin’s upper layer and can specifically target the broken capillaries that cause redness.
 The heat from the treatment seals off the vessel.
 Laser Genesis also shrinks pores and helps stimulate the production of more collagen, helping you achieve an overall healthier-looking complexion.